AllLiver/Froggi/README.md

  - HTML, CSS, JavaScript, and the HTMX library for the frontend

 # Contribute
-If you are fammiliar with our tech stack, feel free to submit a poll request!
+If you are fammiliar with our tech stack, feel free to submit a pull request!